Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 If yellow fingernails are caused by self-tanner or nail polish, simply removing the polish or using a nail polish remover should help to lighten the stained area.

-By following these tips, you can keep your nails healthy and free from yellow stains.
+Following these tips, you can keep your nails healthy and free from yellow stains.

 Foods

 Seafood is another great option for those who want to get more vitamins and minerals in their diet.
-Fish such as salmon and tuna are rich in omega-three fatty acids, which are important for maintaining healthy nails.
+Fish such as salmon and tuna are rich in omega-three fatty acids, which are essential for maintaining healthy nails.

 Nuts and seeds are also a good source of essential nutrients.
-Almonds, cashews and sunflower seeds are all packed with vitamins and minerals.
+Almonds, cashews, and sunflower seeds are all packed with vitamins and minerals.

 Home Remedies